National Film Board of Canada: Cinéma vérité and Direct Cinema

 In the post-war era, the NFB became a pioneer in new developments in documentary film.
 The NFB played a key role in both the cinéma vérité and direct cinema movements, working on technical innovations to make its 16 mm synchronized sound equipment more light-weight and portable—most notably the "Sprocketape" portable sound recorder invented for the film board by Ches Beachell in 1955.
 Influenced by the work of Henri Cartier-Bresson, the NFB's Studio B production unit experimented with cinema verite in its 1958 Candid Eye series.
-Candid Eye along with such NFB French-language films as Les Raquetteurs (1958) have been credited as helping to inspire the cinéma vérité documentary movement.
+Candid Eye along with such NFB French-language films as The Snowshoers (Les Raquetteurs) (1958) have been credited as helping to inspire the cinéma vérité documentary movement.
 Other key cinéma vérité films during this period included Lonely Boy (1961) and Ladies and Gentlemen...
 Mr. Leonard Cohen (1965).

 Challenge for Change/Societé Nouvelle

 Running from 1967 to 1980, Challenge for Change and its French-language equivalent Societé Nouvelle became a global model for the use of film and portable video technology to create community-based participatory documentary films to promote dialogue on local issues and promote social change.
 Over two hundred such films were produced, including 27 films about Fogo Island, Newfoundland, directed by Colin Low and early NFB efforts in Indigenous filmmaking, such as Willie Dunn's The Battle of Crowfoot (1968).